splunk/addonfactory-ucc-generator/README.md

 }
 ```
 Here, `endpointUrl` is the url of python endpoint
-      `dependencies` value is the field on whose change this endpoint should trigger and populate the dropdown values.
+      A change to the `dependencies` value triggers this endpoint to populate the dropdown values.

 ### Show alert icon
-When working with custom cells, you want to alert user when certain value encounter for that field value.
-You can use below html to show the alert icon.
+To show an alert icon for certain field values when working with custom cells, use the following html:

 ```
 <span class="conflict-alert alert alert-error">
     <i class="icon-alert" title="<%- title %>" ></i>